 South Dakota Highway Patrol annually purchases an average of 47 vehicles that are used by personnel to perform MCSAP eligible activities to various levels.
-For FY2019 we are budgeting MCSAP funds to be used to purchase 5 of those 47 vehicles that will be used by MCSAP dedicated personnel to various levels.
-We plan to purchase 5 pick-ups
+For FFY2021 we are budgeting MCSAP funds to be used to purchase 4 of those 47 vehicles that will be used by MCSAP dedicated personnel to various levels.
+We plan to purchase 2 mobile team vehicles, one new entrant auditor vehicle, and a motor carrier trooper vehicle.